1969 Irish general election

 The 1969 Irish general election to the 19th Dáil was held on Wednesday, 18 June, following the dissolution of the 18th Dáil on 22 May by President Éamon de Valera on the request of Taoiseach Jack Lynch.
 The general election took place in 42 Dáil constituencies throughout Ireland for 144 seats in Dáil Éireann, the house of representatives of the Oireachtas, with boundary changes under the Electoral (Amendment) Act 1969.
 The governing Fianna Fáil won its fourth successive election.

 The 19th Dáil met at Leinster House on 21 April to nominate the Taoiseach for appointment by the president and to approve the appointment of a new government of Ireland.
-Lynch was re-appointed Taoiseach, forming the 13th Government of Ireland, a single-party minority Fianna Fáil government.
+Lynch was re-appointed Taoiseach, forming the 13th government of Ireland, a single-party majority Fianna Fáil government.

 Campaign

 The general election of 1969 saw two new leaders of the two main parties fight their first general election.
 Jack Lynch of Fianna Fáil had become Taoiseach in 1966 and was attempting to win his first election.
-Liam Cosgrave had taken charge of Fine Gael in 1965 and was now leading his party into his first election.
+Liam Cosgrave had taken charge of Fine Gael in 1965 and now leading his party into his first election.
 Brendan Corish was fighting his third general election as leader of the Labour Party.

-Fianna Fáil had been in power since 1957, and in spite of media predictions the party was still very popular with the voters.
+Fianna Fáil had been in office since 1957, and in spite of media predictions, the party was still very popular with the voters.
 Its leader Jack Lynch proved to be the party's biggest electoral asset.
 His quiet, easy-going and reassuring style, coupled with the catchy slogan "Let's back Jack!", attracted many new voters to Fianna Fáil.
 The party had introduced many innovative pieces of legislation during the 1960s and was now looking for a fresh mandate.
 Fianna Fáil were also helped by a deeply divided opposition.

 Fine Gael had internal divisions.
 There was tension between the older conservative members, who wanted to keep the party as it was, and the younger deputies who wanted to move the party to the left.
 One of the party's policies proposed to abolish compulsory Irish for State examinations and civil service jobs.

 The Labour Party on the other hand were predicted to make gains after firmly ruling out a pre-election pact with Fine Gael.
 The party fielded a number of new, high-profile candidates, including Justin Keating, Conor Cruise O'Brien, David Thornley and Noël Browne.
 The slogan "The Seventies will be Socialist" was popular with Labour supporters; however, Fianna Fáil played the "red card", linking the Labour Party with communism.
 The tactic worked successfully.